 School uniform is now supplied by School Shop, you can order new uniform directly from their website, which can be found at http://www.school-shop.co.uk

-Read Write Inc. and Writing
+Read Write Inc.

-Mrs Bruce is a class teacher and therefore the best way to contact her is by leaving a message at reception.
-Mrs Bruce will then endeavour to contact you as soon as possible.
+If you have a question about reading then the best way to contact Miss Anderson is by leaving a message with our admin team.
+She will then get in touch with you as soon as possible.

 PE, Sports and University of Life

-Miss Anderson is the member of staff in charge of anti-bullying.
+Miss Mirfin is the member of staff in charge of anti-bullying.
 She is focused on continuing to develop our excellent reputation as a school which does not have, or condone, any forms of bullying.
 Children are taught to discriminate between bugging and bullying, and are taught a variety of strategies to support themselves in any situation.
 As with any question about your child, the first port of call for any concern should be your child’s class teacher, as they are most effectively placed to deal with the situation quickly and effectively.

 If you do feel that you need to speak to Miss Mirfin directly, it is best if you are able to contact her via the school office to arrange an appointment.
 She will endeavour to see you as quickly as possible.